elannash/Database/README.md

 # Relational Database From Scratch
 ## Project Overview

-This project implements lower-level data structures and libraries, as well as high-level classes, to create a relational database management system.
+This project implements lower-level data structures and libraries, as well as high-level classes, to create a basic relational database management system.
 At its highest level, it consists of three main classes:

 * SQL
      - Takes SQL-esque user commands and manages a database of tables written into storage.